irispixel/vscode-dartsass/README.md

 Prints out the PATH to the sass compiler being used.

-## Extension Settings
+## Properties

-This extension contributes the following settings:
+This extension contributes the following properties:

 * `dartsass.includePath`: Default: [ ].
 Set of directories to be specified as includePath for sass compilation.
 * `dartsass.sassWorkingDirectory`: Default: Project Root.
 The working directory from which to run the sass compiler to be used by `node-sass-package-importer`.